St. Jude Summer Plus Fellowship

 Expectations of the program:

-One to two summers, each 12 weeks of full-time work (40hrs/week).
+Two summers, each 12 weeks of full-time work (40hrs/week).
 Students are paid a stipend of roughly $9.70/hr.
 Student summer housing on the Rhodes campus is covered by the program.
-Preference is given to students willing to commit to a second paid summer.

 - Developmental Neurobiology